-Are you looking for crochet blankets that look knit?
-Or always ask yourself can I get the look of knitting with crochet?
-If, so I can help with this free crochet (that resembles knit) pattern!
+Are you looking for a crochet blanket to make that look knit?
+Or maybe you are asking yourself, can I get the look of knitting with crochet?

-I can’t wait for you to try this simple crochet-knit look blanket!
+I can’t wait for you to try this simple crochet-knit look blanket design!

 Crochet That Looks Like Knit!

 I love the look of simplicity, and this knit like crochet blanket pattern tutorial is just that!
 If you love classic looking blankets just like me, then this crochet pattern is for you!

 This tutorial will show you how to crochet this blanket that looks knit and also show you how to change the size into eight different blanket sizes as well.
 I hope you this tutorial!

 The Yarn That Is Perfect for This Crochet Knit Blanket

 This blanket is easy to make and a perfect first (or second) project for beginners.
 For this sample, I used Hobby Lobby I love this yarn, but any worsted weight yarn like Lion Brand Vanna’s Choice would work great!

 Click the yarn image below to check it out, a few of my favorite colors in Vanna’s Choice!